 Authors: Rick Cabral, Liz Spranzani, & Doug Yoder

-This article explores the foundation on which we recommend breaking the WordPress glass ceiling.
-You'll walk away with an understanding of what WordPress is compared to CMS, DXP, and SaaS platforms, its use cases (there are a couple), and why you should consider upgrading.
-Plus, we'll share the 4 core truths for having a digital presence that can advance your initiatives.
+This article explores WordPress and how it compares to other CMS, DXP, and SaaS platforms, its use cases, and whether WordPress is an option for you.
+Plus, we'll share the four core truths for having a digital presence that can advance your initiatives.

 WordPress is a free, open-source web page management software.
-If you visit wordpress.org, you'll see it touted as the "world's most popular website builder."
-They claim that 43% of the web uses WordPress.
-We think it's a popular and easy go-to platform to quickly stand up a web presence and is especially popular with bloggers.
+If you visit wordpress.org, you'll see it touted as the "world's most popular website builder," with an estimated 43% of websites using WordPress.
+It's a popular and easy-to-use platform to quickly stand up a web presence and is especially popular with bloggers.
 In fact, blogging was the primary use case in the beginning and still is to this day.

 WordPress' Online Community